 When making an application for your partner’s visa, there are two requirements you must meet: minimum income and adequate accommodation.
-This helps prove to the Home Office that your partner can come to live in the UK without the need for state help, so no visa will be granted until you can meet these requirements.
+This helps prove to the Home Office that your partner can come to live in the UK without the need for state help, so no visa will be granted until you can both meet the threshold for these requirements.

 Minimum income requirement

 According to the Immigration Rules set out by the Home Office, in order to sponsor your spouse or partner you will need to be earning a minimum income.
-How much will depend on whether or not your partner has children.
+How much will depend on current job and whether or not your partner has children.